Graham Fire & Rescue’s Response to COVID-19

 On March 18, 2020, Graham Fire & Rescue declared a proclamation of emergency congruent with other State and Local Agencies.
 This enables the Fire Chief to best serve the public, the district and other local agencies with much needed resources during the duration of the COVID-19 outbreak.

 Graham Fire & Rescue’s top priority is to ensure the health and safety of our members and the community.
-Following CDC recommendations, and out of abundance of caution, we are taking proactive and preventative steps to address concerns over the growing risk of COVID-19.
+Following CDC recommendations, and out of an abundance of caution, we are taking proactive and preventative steps to address concerns over the growing risk of COVID-19.

 We have temporarily suspended the following items: